markheath/funcs-todo-csharp/README.md

 - Cosmos DB
 - Entity Framework Core

-It's implemented using Azure Functions V2 in C#, and can be run against the local storage emulator for table storage, and the CosmosDb emulator.
+It's implemented using Azure Functions V2 in C#, and can be run against the local storage emulator for Table or Blob storage, and the Cosmos DB emulator.

 ### Get set up

 You'll need to set up a `local.settings.json` file containing connection strings for the Azure Storage and Azure CosmosDb emulators.
+There's a `local.settings.json.sample` file you can rename as a starting point.

 ```js
 {